MrJoachim/DisablePoppyDrops/README.md

 # DisablePoppyDrops
-A simple plugin to disable poppy drops from Iron Golem Spawners.
+A simple plugin to disable poppy drops from Iron Golems.